“Don’t listen to all the voices out there — listen to your heart.”

 Later Sr. Liz served ten years as administrative assistant with Franciscan Pilgrimage Programs in Franklin, Wis., where she helped coordinate worldwide religious pilgrimages.
 She still cherishes the opportunity she had to visit Assisi, Italy during that time.
 After retiring at age 70, Sr. Liz relocated to Tucson, Ariz. in order to do volunteer work full time.
 She worked at Southwest Medical Aid (a Salvatorian ministry that recycles medical equipment from canes and wheelchairs to x-ray machines).
 She also volunteered at Most Holy Trinity, a Salvatorian parish.
 A self-described “animal person,” Sr. Liz also helped out at Pima Animal Care Center.

-In 2017 Sr. Liz returned to Milwaukee where she currently lives with two other Salvatorian Sisters.
-She did volunteer work at several places but had to stop when COVID-19 took over the country.
-She is hoping to be able to resume some of that work at a later date.
+In 2017, Sr. Liz returned to Milwaukee where she currently lives at Salvatorian Sisters Residence.
+She did volunteer work at several places (including the Humane Society) but had to stop when COVID-19 took over.
+She is hoping to be able to resume some volunteer work soon.

 Her best advice to someone thinking about a religious vocation: “Listen to your heart.”